-Brief Description: Arabian horse is orphaned and grows up to be prized war horse of Bedouin sheikh, told in first person by the horse.
-6th book in a sixteen book series.
+Brief Description: An Arabian horse is orphaned and grows up to be the prized war horse of a Bedouin sheikh in ninth century Saudi Arabia, told in first person by the horse.
+This is the 6th book in a sixteen book Horse Diaries series of historical stories told from the horse’s perspective.

 Date Range: 800s